ome/omero-figure/README.rst

 This section assumes that an OMERO.server is already installed.

 Figures can be exported as PDF or TIFF files using a script that runs on the OMERO.server.
-This script needs to be uploaded to the OMERO.server and its dependencies installed on the OMERO.server machine.
+This script needs to be uploaded to the OMERO.server and its dependencies installed in the OMERO.server virtual environment.

 The script can be uploaded using two alternative workflows, both of which require you to have the correct admin privileges.
 To find where OMERO.figure has been installed using pip, run: